scipy-conference/scipy_proceedings/papers/manuel_krebber/manuel_krebber.rst

 This library includes algorithms and data structures for both one-to-one and many-to-one matching.
 Because non-syntactic pattern matching is NP-hard, in the worst case the pattern matching will take exponential time.
 Nonetheless, our experiments on real world examples indicate that many-to-one matching can give a significant speedup over one-to-one matching.
-However, the employed discrimination nets come with a one-time construction cost which needs to be amortized before using them is faster than one-to-one matching.
+However, the employed discrimination nets come with a one-time construction cost.
+This needs to be amortized before using them is faster than one-to-one matching.
 In our experiments, the break even point for many-to-one matching was always reached well within the typical number of subjects for the respective application.
 Therefore, many-to-one matching is likely to result in a compelling speedup in practice.

 For syntactic patterns, we also compared the syntactic discrimination net with the many-to-one matcher.
 As expected, discrimination nets are faster at matching, but also have a significantly higher setup time.
 Furthermore, their number of states can grow exponentially with the number of patterns, making them unsuitable for some pattern sets.
-Overall, for the limited cases where they are applicable, discrimination nets offer better performance than a many-to-one matcher.
+Overall, if applicable, discrimination nets offer better performance than a many-to-one matcher.

 Which pattern matching algorithm is the fastest for a given application depends on many factors.
 Hence, it is not possible to give a general recommendation.